-I receive a lot of questions related to what is becoming known as the “Chevy Shake” vibrations on late model Chevrolet, GMC, and Cadillac Trucks and SUV’s.
+I receive a lot of questions related to what is becoming known as the “Chevy Shake” vibrations on late model Chevrolet, GMC, and Cadillac trucks and SUV’s.

 Using the same diagnostic procedure outlined in our new NVH smartphone app, one of the very first steps you should perform when diagnosing and disassembling a rear axle is to measure what is known as the “Total Turning Preload” of all the bearings that hold the ring and pinion gear set in place inside the axle housing.
-This measurement should be done at the pinion nut with the driveshaft, wheels, and tires, and brake rotors removed.
-Using a flexible beam type or dial-type inch-pound torque wrench, a technician should rotate the pinion nut and see what the constant rotational torque (effort) is.
+This measurement should be done at the pinion nut with the driveshaft, wheels, tires, and brake rotors removed.
+Using a flexible beam type or dial-type inch-pound torque wrench, a technician should rotate the pinion nut and see the constant rotational torque (effort).
 Typically, the measurement will be at least 15-25 inch-pounds on an axle that is set up correctly, and we measured ZERO!
 I could not believe it!
 The only time I had ever read anything close to zero inch-pounds of rotational torque was on a 35-year-old severely worn axle with high mileage on it.
 This was a one-year-old Cadillac; how could this be?

 We replaced all the bearings and one ring and pinion gear set, set up the axle correctly upon reassembly.
 We could not drive the vehicle on the road since they were donation vehicles to my school, but we did test them on the hoists, the vibrations were gone.
 Proper bearing preload on the ring and pinion gear set prevents the gears from moving vertically, horizontally, or diagonally as they rotate.
 Those gears like to push away from each other as you accelerate your vehicle and pull together as you decelerate your vehicle.
-Any movement like that will cause the gear backlash to become too small and have the gears bind with each other as they try to rotate.
-The ring gear rotates at tire speed and will mimic a tire speed related vibration.
+Any movement like that will cause the gear backlash to become too small and have the gears bind with each other as they rotate.
+The ring gear rotates at tire speed and will mimic a tire-related vibration.
 The tires had been balanced many times on this vehicle in an attempt to repair this problem; obviously, it would not fix it.
-The pinion gear rotates the same speed at the driveshaft and will mimic a driveshaft vibration.
+The pinion gear rotates at the same speed at the driveshaft and mimics a driveshaft vibration.

 Here is the first video in the series:

 There were many bad parts on these vehicles, but nobody detected them.
 Two very unhappy customers were the result.
-Thousands of dollars were wasted on attempted repairs; many hours of labor were wasted because nobody really knew how to diagnose a vibration problem; they were just guessing!
+Thousands of dollars were wasted on attempted repairs; many hours of labor were wasted because nobody knew how to diagnose a vibration problem; they were guessing!
 The NVH app eliminates the guesswork in vibration diagnosis and guides you step-by-step through the entire diagnostic and repair procedure.
 Get the NVH app today by clicking on the link below.

 THE NVH APP IS HERE!

-Turn your iPhone or iPad (Cellular Model) into an all-in-one Noise, Vibration, and Harshness (NVH) diagnostic tool!
-Purchase our new App to use the internal sensors of your iPhone or iPad (Cellular model) to diagnose automotive and truck vibration problems.
-There are close to 300 individual sources of a vibration on a typical vehicle, the NVH App knows each one of them and can guide you through the entire diagnostic and repair procedures for each one of them.
+Turn your Phone or Tablet into a Vibration diagnostic tool!
+Purchase our new App to use the internal sensors of your Phone or Tablet to diagnose the type of vibration your car or truck is experiencing.
+There are close to 300 individual vibration sources on a typical vehicle; the NVH App knows each one of them and can guide you through the entire diagnostic and repair procedures for each one of them.